AnonCatalyst/Odinova/README.md

 *?TO-DO:* `convert Ominis-OSINT's inputs to be taken from command arguments, to help Ominis-OSINT run properly with Odinova.
 Then create 4 additional tools for the Custom Tools window Manager`

+## Future Update 0.1.1 Idea's
+- Merge Ominis-OSINT into Odinova instead of relying on command for running Ominis-OSINT.

 -- **Support Server** `Help us grow our discord server or contact support by joining up today!`
 - https://discord.com/invite/rwjNemwere